 Most of the providers listed above offer both online and downloadable versions of their tax software.

 Although both versions contain similar features, the downloadable options tend to be a bit pricier because they come with multiple federal e-files — usually around five.
+Some also include one state return in the price.

 These e-files are only valid for one tax year but can be used by multiple people, so if your household will be filing more than one federal return, it may be worth buying the downloadable version.